zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

      a JSON-RPC API and a database.
   4. GUI - a web interface to the Backend.

-When a domain (such as 'zonemaster.net') is submitted to Zonemaster (CLI or GUI) it will verify the domain name’s general health with a series of tests.
+When a domain name (such as 'zonemaster.net') is submitted to Zonemaster (using CLI or GUI), it will verify the domain name’s general health with a series of tests.
 The different sanity checks and corresponding tests conducted by Zonemaster can be found in the [Test Requirements] document.